 In 1956 the Greater Westerly-Pawcatuck Area Chamber of Commerce (GWPACC) was incorporated and a new logo was created to reflect the name change.

 On September 24, 2015 the Board of Directors voted unanimously to change the name of the organization to “Ocean Community Chamber of Commerce” to better represent the geographic area served, be more inclusive, and to have a less cumbersome name.
 A new logo was also created to be cleaner, bold and convey a shoreline theme while also incorporating the wave as a nod to the former logo.

-The following account of the historical evolution of The Greater Westerly-Pawcatuck Area Chamber of Commerce during the time period of 1700 – Present has been compiled from newspaper articles and other published reference materials and this timeline is limited to a subjective synopsis of key events.
+The following account of the historical evolution and major highlights of The Greater Westerly-Pawcatuck Area Chamber of Commerce during the time period of 1700 – Present has been compiled from newspaper articles and other published reference materials.
+This timeline is limited to a subjective synopsis of key events.
 The origins of what became the Westerly Chamber of Commerce were originally born from activities of the Westerly Board of Trade.
 Boards of Trade originated in Europe and formed in Colonial times in the Americas for similar function.
 A Board of Trade had a regulatory function whereas a Chamber of Commerce is non-regulatory.
-For this reason, the official start of a Westerly Chamber of Commerce was in 1956, despite some similar functions and common individuals who were involved in the evolution to an independent 501c6.
+For this reason, the official start of a Westerly Chamber of Commerce was in 1956, despite some similar functions and common individuals who were involved in the evolution to an independent 501c6 business organization.
 Documents verifying the following events and original minutes of chamber meetings from 1956 are safeguarded and preserved for historical purposes.

 Westerly Board of Trade (WBT)

 - 1708 at the behest of the RI General Assembly, WBT reported the Census (RI Genealogy Society)